asha-saini06/java-refresher-notes/Notes.md

 Child.func(int): 30
 ```

+> Runtime Polymorphism (achieved by method overriding) or **'Dynamic Method Dispatch'** is a process in which a call to an overriden method is resolved at runtime rather than compile-time.
+In this process, an overriden method is called through the reference variable of a superclass.
+The determination of the method to be called is based on the object being referred to by the reference variable.

 | Type                          | Timing          | Achieved By        | Example                                    |
 | ----------------------------- | --------------- | ------------------ | ------------------------------------------ |
 | **Compile-time Polymorphism** | At compile time | Method Overloading | Same method name, different parameter list |
 | **Runtime Polymorphism**      | At runtime      | Method Overriding  | Subclass redefines parent method           |

 ### Method Overriding - Runtime Polymorphism
 If we have two methods both in parent & child class of same name, second method is overridden.
 This is called **Method Overriding**.